On Some Information-geometric aspects of Hawking radiation: Conclusion

 \section{Conclusion}

 In this paper, we have discussed the information-geometric aspects of Hawking radiation.
 The procedure of reconstructing quantum mechanical formalism from information geometry is applied to the cases of evaporating black holes.
 We find that this reconstruction not only explains the successes of the semiclassical tunneling models but resembles other novel models of Hawking radiation.
 In addition, every step of this procedure can be based on adequate physical grounds.
 Connections to deeper quantum deterministic theory are pointed out, whereas comparison with the fuzzball proposal shows the limitations of this reconstruction.
-Part of the quantities conjugate to the probabilities in the above construction are shown to characterize the topological structures of the pertinent space.
+Part of the quantities conjugate to the probabilities in the above construction are shown to characterize the topological structures of the pertinent space.\footnote{{\it Notes added to the published version}: A subsequent paragraph in the published version is deleted, since it is meaningless.}

-In this reconstruction, Hawking radiation becomes a process similar to the emission of photons from a piece of burning coal\cite{0810.4525}.
-The correlation arguments for information recovery in \cite{Zhang200998} are similar to the correlation of spins of emitted photons from coal, which explains its validity.
-Therefore the reconstruction in this paper provides possible ways to uncover deeper structures in quantum gravity.

-Moreover, comparison with fuzzball model shows the limitations of this reconstruction.
-It has been argued that small corrections to the thermality of Hawking effect do entail unitary evolutions but fail to give correct statistical behavior of the entropy\cite{0264-9381-26-22-224001}.
+Notice that it has been argued that small corrections to the thermality of Hawking effect do entail unitary evolutions but fail to give correct statistical behavior of the entropy \cite{0264-9381-26-22-224001}.
 However, the analysis in this paper still holds at the semiclassical level.
 For more detailed microscopic description, the orthodox quantum mechanics might not be sufficient and an understanding of deeper structures is required.